manthanwar/JS-SVG-Client/README.md

 complex ideas, patterns and trends hidden in the data to derive meaningful insights for informed data-driven decision making.

-This library is written in pure JavaScript, CSS and SVG without any other dependencies.
+This library is written in pure JavaScript and SVG without any other dependencies.
 This use of native browser technologies is the main advantage of this library which can run on any server or client machine including any mobile device without internet to render results on a browser locally from a local